Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 ## Order-0

 Now as we have seen how to use AC for compression using simple static model, we can consider how to make our model adaptive, which means changing the probability of symbols during the  processing of input data.
-This is where the main advantage of coding using the AC method comes in.
+This is where the main advantage of coding using the AC method bring up.
 In order to unambiguously decode encоded symbols on the decoding side, the model needs to perform a symmetric (to the encoder) update of its probability.
 This means it adds work on both sides of the compression.
-When speaking about adaptive models, the general term that is used is Order-N, where N is amount of previous symbols based on which we estimate the probability for the current symbol.
+When speaking about adaptive models, the general term that is used is Order-N, where **N** is amount of previous symbols based on which we estimate the probability for the current symbol.

 It’s easy for our static model above to become Order-0, which means the estimation of probability will not directly depend on the previous symbol but on symbols that have been collected so far during processing time.
 For this, we need to initialize our CDFs so we can use them from the start.
 We just need to change the `reset()` function to set every CDF value to 1.